Alice M. Greenwald

-As the chief executive, Alice M. Greenwald is responsible for the overall vision, financial well-being, management, and long-term sustainability and relevance of the 9/11 Memorial & Museum.
-From 2006-2016, Ms. Greenwald served as Executive Vice President for Exhibitions, Collections, and Education and Director of the Memorial Museum.
+As the chief executive, a position she has held since January 1, 2017, Alice Greenwald is responsible for the overall vision, financial well-being, management, and long-term sustainability and relevance of the 9/11 Memorial & Museum.
+From 2006–2016, Greenwald served as executive vice president for the Exhibitions, Collections, and Education departments and director of the Memorial Museum.
 In this role, she oversaw the articulation and implementation of a founding vision for the 9/11 Memorial Museum, managing its programming, collecting, exhibition, and educational initiatives.

-Ms. Greenwald previously served as Associate Museum Director, Museum Programs, at the United States Holocaust Memorial Museum (USHMM).
-Her 19-year affiliation with USHMM began in 1986, when she served as a member of the “Design Team” for the Permanent Exhibition.
+Greenwald previously served as associate museum director of museum programs at the United States Holocaust Memorial Museum (USHMM).
+Her 19-year affiliation with USHMM began in 1986, when she served as a member of the “design team” for the permanent exhibition.

-From 1986-2001, Ms. Greenwald was the principal of Alice M. Greenwald/Museum Services, providing expertise to various clients including, in addition to USHMM, the Baltimore Museum of Industry, the Pew Charitable trusts, and the Historical Society of Princeton.
+From 1986–2001, Greenwald was the principal of Alice M. Greenwald/Museum Services, providing expertise to various clients, including, in addition to USHMM, the Baltimore Museum of Industry, the Pew Charitable trusts, and the Historical Society of Princeton.

-Ms. Greenwald has served as Executive Director of the National Museum of American Jewish History, Philadelphia (1981-86); Acting Director (1980), Curator (1978-81) and Assistant Curator (1975-78) of the Hebrew Union College Skirball Museum, Los Angeles, and Curatorial Assistant at the Spertus Museum of Judaica, Chicago.
+Greenwald has served as executive director of the National Museum of American Jewish History, Philadelphia (1981–86); acting director (1980), curator (1978–81) and assistant curator (1975–78) of the Hebrew Union College Skirball Museum, Los Angeles; and curatorial assistant at the Spertus Museum of Judaica, Chicago.

-Ms. Greenwald holds an A.M. in the History of Religions from the University of Chicago Divinity School, and a B.A with concentrations in English Literature and Anthropology from Sarah Lawrence College, where she delivered the commencement address to the class of 2007.
+Greenwald currently serves on the boards of the United Kingdom Holocaust Memorial Foundation and Central Synagogue in New York City and is an advisor to the repertory dance company 10HL.
+She holds an MA in the history of religions from the University of Chicago Divinity School and a BA with concentrations in English literature and anthropology from Sarah Lawrence College, where she delivered the commencement address to the class of 2007.